microsoft/migrate-java-ee-app-to-azure-training/helloworld/README.md

 ## Migrating the web application

-As this web application is very simple the only thing to take note of is the fact that the WebLogic deploment descriptor specifies a context-root of `/helloworld`.
+As this web application is very simple the only thing to take note of is the fact that the WebLogic deployment descriptor specifies a context-root of `/helloworld`.

-If you see a specified context-root you need to validate that the web pages inside the web application do NOT assume this hard-coded value.
-If you see it anywhere you will need to make sure the make those links in your web page relative links.
+If you see an application server specific deployment descriptor that specifies a context-root you will need to make sure the hard-coded value is NOT used anywhere.
+If it is used you will have to replace it by using relative links.

 ## Build the web application